 Amsterdam offers fantastic conditions for cycling tours and cyclists, which is not only due to the extremely good infrastructure of cycle paths and traffic-calmed zones.
 The different districts such as Jordaan, Walletjes or Amsterdam's Chinatown can also be easily reached by bicycle in a short time.
 The top sights are best discovered on a guided bike tour.

 3. How safe is cycling in Amsterdam?

 Amsterdam is the bicycle capital of Europe.
 Of course, bicycle theft is also booming to almost the same extent.
 It is therefore strongly recommended to lock your bicycle carefully.
 Those who rent a bike in Amsterdam usually get a security lock with it.
 Furthermore, there are many ways to park your bike in such a way that thieves are deterred.
-For example, at the monitored bicycle parking lot of the central train stations, where more than 18,000 cyclists park their bikes every day.
+For example, at the controlled bicycle parking lot at the central train stations, where more than 18,000 cyclists park their bikes every day.
 It takes a little patience to find your way around the city traffic with your bike.
-Since car drivers are used to consideration for bicycles, cycling in Amsterdam should not be a big problem.
+Since car drivers are used to show consideration for bicycles, cycling in Amsterdam should not be a big problem.
 Two important tips: When turning left, you must give way to the traffic behind and in front of you.
 Take care not to get your bikes caught in the train tracks and soon you will be cycling through the streets of Amsterdam like a local.

 4. What should I pay attention to when I rent a bike?